Funeral & Legal Estate Terms

 After the death of a person who has received Title XIX funded medical assistance, federal law requires states to have a program in place that requires that the individual’s assets be used to provide repayment to the state.

 Speech given to pay tribute to and memorialize the deceased.

 Executor/Executrix or Personal Representative

 Person named as the person who administers an estate.

 The last process remains go through, including burial, cremation, entombment, or body donation.

 Religious or secular ceremony for the bereaved to say goodbye to the deceased.

-A box or receptacle made of concrete or other durable material into which the casket is placed to prevent the ground from shifting or collapsing.
+A box or receptacle made of concrete or other durable materials into which the casket is placed to prevent the ground from shifting or collapsing.
 Most states do not require it, though most cemeteries do.
-Also see vault or outer burial container.
+Also, see vault or outer burial container.

 A method of identifying the occupant of a grave.
-A permanent grave marker is usually metal or stone and gives the name and date of birth and death.
+A permanent grave marker is usually metal or stone and gives the name, date of birth, and death.